Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     z.retrieve_from_scene()

-There should be an output in the script editor that looks something like this:
+There should be an output in the Maya Script Editor that looks something like this:

 .. code-block:: python